Tanks of the United States in the Cold War: M48 Patton

-Vietnam

-The M48s saw extensive action during the Vietnam War, over 600 Pattons would be deployed with US Forces during the war.
-The initial M48s landed with the US Marines in 1965.
-Remaining Pattons deployed to South Vietnam were in three U.S. Army battalions, the 1-77th Armor near the DMZ, the 1-69th Armor in the Central Highlands, and the 2-34th Armor near the Mekong Delta.
-Each battalion consisted of approximately fifty seven tanks.
-M48s were also used by Armored Cavalry Squadrons in Vietnam, until replaced by M551 Sheridan tanks.
+The M48s saw extensive action during the Vietnam War, with over 600 Pattons deployed.
+The initial M48s landed with the Marines in 1965.
+Remaining Pattons deployed to South Vietnam were in three U.S. Army battalions, the 1-77th Armor near the demilitarized zone, the 1-69th Armor in the Central Highlands, and the 2-34th Armor near the Mekong Delta.
+Each battalion consisted of approximately 57 tanks.
+M48s were also used by Armored Cavalry Squadrons until replaced by M551 Sheridan.
 The M67A1 flamethrower tank (nicknamed the Zippo) was an M48 variant used in Vietnam.

 The M48 Patton has the distinction of playing a unique role in an event that was destined to radically alter the conduct of armored warfare.
-When US forces commenced redeployment operations, many of the M48A3 Pattons were turned over to the Army of the Republic of Vietnam (ARVN) forces, in particular creating the ARVN 20th Tank Regiment; which supplemented their M41 Walker Bulldog units.
+When U.S. forces commenced redeployment operations, many of the M48A3 Pattons were turned over to the Army of the Republic of Vietnam (ARVN) forces, in particular creating the ARVN 20th Tank Regiment; which supplemented their M41 Walker Bulldog units.
 During the North Vietnamese Army (NVA) Easter Offensive in 1972, tank clashes between NVA T-54/PT-76 and ARVN M48/M41 units became commonplace.
 But on 23 April 1972, tankers of the 20th Tank Regiment were attacked by an NVA infantry-tank team, which was equipped with the new 9M14M Malyutka (NATO designation: Sagger) wire guided anti-tank missile.
-During this battle, one M48A3 Patton tank and one M113 Armored Cavalry Assault Vehicle (ACAV) were destroyed, becoming the first losses to the Sagger missile; losses that would echo on an even larger scale a year later during the Yom Kippur War in the Middle East in 1973.
+During this battle, one M48A3 Patton tank and one M113 ACAV were destroyed, becoming the first losses to the Sagger missile; losses that would echo on an even larger scale a year later during the Yom Kippur War in the Middle East in 1973.

 The M48s performed admirably in Vietnam in the infantry-support role.
 However, there were few actual tank versus tank battles.
 The M48s provided adequate protection for its crew from small arms, mines, and rocket-propelled grenades.

 In the mid-1970s, the M48A5 upgrade was developed to allow the vehicle to carry the heavier 105 mm gun.
 This was designed to bring the M48s up to speed with the M60 tanks then in regular use.
 Most of the M48s were placed into service with reserve units by this time.
 By the mid-1990s, the M48s were phased out.

 T54

 The T54 was a series of prototype tanks of the 1950s.
 Three tanks were built with different turrets and a 105 mm gun, were mounted on the M48 Patton chassis.
-The original T54 had a conventional turret with an autoloader, while the turret on T54E1 was of an oscillating design with an autoloader and the one on T54E2 was conventional with a human loader.
+The original T54 had a conventional turret with an autoloader, while the turret on T54E1 was of an oscillating design with an autoloader, and the one on T54E2 was conventional with a human loader.
 The turret on T54E1 was similar to that of the T69 in its oscillating design and in that it held a crew of three and a nine-round drum autoloader under the gun.
-The T54E1 was abandoned in 1956 and in 1957 the entire project was cancelled in favor of the T95.
+The T54E1 was abandoned in 1956.